BloxSociety/Scripthub-Template-/README.md

-# Project Title
+# Scripthub template

-Welcome to the **Project Title** repository.
-This project aims to [brief description of the project].
+Welcome to the **Scripthub Template** repository.
+This template aims to [brief description of the project].

 ## Links